A Spec Kit extension

 Proven conventions

 Output follows Working Backwards (PRFAQ), Jobs to Be Done, Gherkin BDD, and Lean PRD conventions, in plain English with a strict no em dash style.
+The plan and design views embed Mermaid diagrams that render only when they earn their place, never as decoration.

 The four commands